vmware-tanzu/secrets-manager/docs/_pages/0050-quickstart.md

   the *Docker* driver.
 If you use a different driver, things will still likely work, but you might need to tweak some of the commands and configuration.

+> **I Have a Kubernetes Cluster Already**
+>
+> If you are already have a cluster and a `kubectl` that you can use on that
+> cluster, you won’t need Minikube, so you can skip the steps related to
+> initializing Minikube and configuring Minikube-related environment variables.
+{: .block-tip }

+Also, if you are not using minikube, you will not need a local docker instance either.

 [minikube]: https://minikube.sigs.k8s.io/docs/ "Minikube"
 [make]: https://www.gnu.org/software/make/ "GNU Make"
 [docker]: https://www.docker.com "Docker"